Configuring Parallel Index Operations

 The MAXDOP index option overrides the max degree of parallelism configuration option only for the query specifying this option.
 The following table lists the valid integer values that can be specified with the max degree of parallelism configuration option and the MAXDOP index option.

-Specifies that the server determines the number of CPUs that are used, depending on the current system workload.
+Uses the actual number of available CPUs depending on the current system workload.
 This is the default value and recommended setting.

 Suppresses parallel plan generation.
 The operation will be executed serially.

 Limits the number of processors to the specified value.
 Fewer processors may be used depending on the current workload.
 If a value larger than the number of available CPUs is specified, the actual number of available CPUs is used.